mjwheatley/cordova-plugin-android-fingerprint-auth/README.md

 Opens a native dialog fragment to use the device hardware fingerprint scanner to authenticate against fingerprints registered for the device.

+`clientId` will be used as the alias for your key in the Android Key Store.
+`clientSecret` will be used to encrypt the token returned upon successful fingerprint authentication.

 ##FingerprintAuth.isAvailable
 ```
 FingerprintAuth.isAvailable(isAvailableSuccess, isAvailableError);